Hyperbolic Aware Minimization: Implicit Bias for Sparsity: Related work

-\paragraph{Two-step and alternating schemes} Various previous works have explored alternating training schemes.
-Examples include birth-death dynamics at a neuron level in two layer neural network training \citep{Rotskoff2019GlobalCO} or variational inference \citep{Mielke2025HellingerKantorovichGF, Gladin2024InteractionForceTG, Yan2024LearningGM}.
+\paragraph{Two-step and alternating schemes} Various previous works have explored alternating training schemes including proximal methods, soft thresholding, ADMM, alternating least squares, and expectation maximization, among others \citep{10.1561/2400000003, Boyd2011DistributedOA,cichocki2009nonnegative, McLachlan1996TheEA} .
+The most related alternating algorithms to HAM are based on birth-death dynamics at a neuron level in two-layer neural network training \citep{Rotskoff2019GlobalCO} or variational inference \citep{Mielke2025HellingerKantorovichGF, Gladin2024InteractionForceTG, Yan2024LearningGM}.
 An important difference is that we work on a weight level while other approaches work on a neuron or distribution level and serve an entirely different purpose.
-Another well-known two-step approach, although not alternating, is sharpness aware minimization (SAM) \citep{foret2021sharpnessaware}, which promotes the search for flat solutions at the expense of almost doubling the compute of one optimization step.
-In contrast, HAM encourages mild sparsity and acceleration around $0$, which are complementary mechanisms.
+Furthermore, one of the most well-known two-step approaches is sharpness aware minimization (SAM) \citep{foret2021sharpnessaware}, which promotes the search for flat solutions at the expense of almost doubling the compute of one optimization step.
+In contrast, HAM encourages an implicit sparsity bias and acceleration around $0$, which are complementary mechanisms.
 Our experiments (Table \ref{tab:sign-recovery}) demonstrate that our proposed hyperbolic step can be effectively combined with SAM to further boost generalization.